Darling (1965 film)

-Darling is a 1965 British romantic drama film directed by John Schlesinger from a screenplay written by Frederic Raphael.
+Darling is a 1965 British drama film directed by John Schlesinger from a screenplay written by Frederic Raphael.
 It stars Julie Christie as Diana Scott, a young successful model and actress in Swinging London, toying with the affections of two older men, played by Dirk Bogarde and Laurence Harvey.
-The film was shot on-location in London, Paris and Rome and at Shepperton Studios by cinematographer Kenneth Higgins, with a musical score composed by Sir John Dankworth.
+The film was shot on location in London, Paris and Rome and at Shepperton Studios by cinematographer Kenneth Higgins, with a musical score composed by Sir John Dankworth.

-The film premiered at the 4th Moscow International Film Festival on July 16, 1965, and was released theatrically in the United Kingdom on September 16 by Anglo-Amalgamated.
-It became a critical and commercial success, grossing $4.5 million and received five nominations at the 38th Academy Awards, including Best Picture, and won in three categories: Best Actress (for Christie), Best Original Screenplay, and Best Costume Design.
+The film premiered at the 4th Moscow International Film Festival on 16 July 1965, and was released in cinemas in the United Kingdom on 16 September by Anglo-Amalgamated.
+It became a critical and commercial success, grossing $4.5 million, and received five nominations at the 38th Academy Awards, including Best Picture, and won in three categories: Best Actress (for Christie), Best Original Screenplay, and Best Costume Design.
 It also won four BAFTA Awards: Best British Actor (Bogarde), Best British Actress (Christie), Best British Screenplay and Best Art Direction (Black-and-White).

 Plot

-Diana Scott is a beautiful, bored young model married to Tony Bridges.
-One day, Diana meets Robert Gold, a literary interviewer/director for television arts programs, by chance when she is spotted on the street by his roving film crew and interviewed by him about young people's views on convention.
-Diana is invited to watch the final edit in the TV studio, and it's there that their relationship starts.
-After liaisons in bleak hotel rooms, they leave their spouses (and, in Robert's case, children) and move into an apartment.
+Diana Scott is a bored young model married to a man named Tony Bridges.
+One day, Diana meets Robert Gold, a literary interviewer/director for television arts programmes, by chance when she is spotted on the street by his roving film crew and interviewed by him about young people's views on convention.
+Diana is invited to watch the final edit in the TV studio, and it is there that their relationship starts.
+After liaisons in hotel rooms, they leave their spouses (and, in Robert's case, children) and move into an apartment.

-As a couple, they become part of the fashionable London media/arts set.
-Initially, Diana is jealous when Robert sees his wife while visiting his children, but she quickly loses this attachment when she mixes with the males of the media, arts, and advertising scene, particularly Miles Brand, a powerful advertising executive for the Glass Corporation who gets her a part in a trashy thriller after she has sex with him.
-The bookish Robert prefers the quiet life; it is he who now becomes jealous, but increasingly detached, depressed and lonely.
+As a couple they become part of the fashionable London media/arts set.
+Initially, Diana is jealous when Robert sees his wife while visiting his children, but she quickly loses this attachment when she mixes with the men of the media, arts and advertising scene, particularly Miles Brand, a powerful advertising executive for the Glass Corporation, who gets her a part in a trashy thriller after she has sex with him.
+The bookish Robert prefers the quiet life; it is he who now becomes jealous but increasingly detached, depressed and lonely.

 Diana attends a high-class charity draw for world hunger for which she is the face.
-The event, adorned by giant images of African famine victims is juxtaposed with wealthy guests behaving decadently and gorging themselves with food.
+The event, adorned by giant images of African famine victims, is juxtaposed with wealthy guests gorging themselves with food.
 Diana later becomes pregnant and decides to have an abortion to sustain her career.

 She flies to Paris with Miles for more jet-set sophistication.
-There she finds the wild party, beat music, strip dance mind game, and cross-dressing vaguely repellent, but slowly adjusts and holds her own, gaining the respect of the crowd when she taunts Miles during the game.
-On her return to London, Robert calls her a whore upon discovering her affair with Miles and leaves her, for which she is not emotionally prepared.
-Miles, then, casts her as "The Happiness Girl" in the Glass Corporation's advertising campaign for a chocolate firm.
+There she finds the wild party, beat music, strip dance mind game and cross-dressing repellent but slowly adjusts and holds her own, gaining the respect of the crowd when she taunts Miles during the game.
+On her return to London, Robert calls her a whore upon discovering her affair with Miles and leaves her.
+Miles then casts her as "The Happiness Girl" in the Glass Corporation's advertising campaign for a chocolate firm.